Suzana Amaral: Personal life

 Amaral had nine children, one of which was born while she was pursuing her film studies in São Paulo.
 She has said that she was "totally dedicated to motherhood for 10 years" before deciding to pursue her dream of filmmaking.
 She was divorced.

 Amaral was an avid follower of Bollywood films who said she wanted Indian films to come to Brazil in a big way.
-Amaral was a Buddhist.